Chapter 9:

 I didn't have it in me to tell her I'm a socially awkward loser.
 "Listen Mito, it might be better for your reputation if you—"

-Two arms wrapped around me as Mito's soft watermelons pressed into my side.
+Two arms suddenly wrapped around me as Mito's soft watermelons pressed into my side.

 "Call me Noriko, 'k?" she said.
 "And I'll call you Kazuma from now on."

 8n4ct984ntcmytn89m34488443.
 I couldn't think straight and felt a growing excitement in my pants.
-Mito's shoulder boulders were the first I had the pleasure of experiencing.
+Mito's shoulder boulders were the first I had the pleasure of experiencing, unlocking a lecherous demon deep within me.

 “N-Noriko?”
 I stammered.

 “Mhmmm!
 And you’re Kazuma!
-Since we only talk to each other, I think we’re close enough for first names!”
+Since we only talk to each other, I think we’re close enough for first names!
+Literally!"

 "Yeah, you'll love it!
 Isekai stories in general are great for escapism!"
-Her eyes focused on the passing students in front of us.
+Her attention focused on several passing students in the hall ahead of us.
 "This shit world we were born into—who wouldn't want to escape from it?"

-A hint of darkness appeared in her eyes, vague flickers that sometimes manifested in my own.
+A hint of darkness appeared in her eyes, just like vague flickers that sometimes manifested in my own.
 I'd seen how she acts around other people: cold, distant, calculating.
-Only around me did her bubbly persona materialize.
-I knew better than to trust someone two-faced, but perhaps in whatever struggles we'd experienced in life, we would share some of each other's burdens.
+Only around me did her cute, bubbly persona materialize.
+I knew better than to trust someone two-faced, but perhaps in whatever struggles we'd experienced in life, we could share some of each other's burdens.

 *

 My backpack in its cubby was looking extra plump, and I pulled it out towards a nearby countertop.
-Our employee backroom was rife with aromas of freshly heated or unpackaged meals as first shifters started their lunch break.
+Laid out across were coffee machines, rice cookers, and various bottled condiments.
+Our employee backroom was rife with aromas of freshly heated or unpackaged meals as us first shifters began our lunch break.

-"Nishikata—don't suppose you got any soy sauce on you?"
-Nemoto asked from behind.
-His voice was monotone as ever.
+"Nishikatadon't suppose you got any soy sauce on you?
+Countertop is out."
+Nemoto asked from the table behind me.
+His dull voice was as monotone as ever.

-"Bosssss, Nishikata's harassing me."
-Sleepy, coffee-colored eyes peered at Asada sitting across from him on the break table.
+"Bosssss, Nishikata's harassing me.
+Do something."
+Nemoto's sleepy, icy-blue eyes peered at Asada sitting across from him on the break table.

 "Don't annoy me or I'll make Kikuchi harass both of you," she growled.
 A bowl of steaming noodles cooled off ahead of her.

 A stubborn zipper made accessing my lunch harder than usual.
-Soon, a cute bento box plopped out from my backpack.
-Asagiri had woken up early to make me lunch again.
-Wonder what's in my box of delights today?
+Soon, a bento box plopped out from my backpack that Asagiri woke up early to prepare me.
+Wonder what's in my cute box of delights today?

-Asada eyed me curiously as I sat down at the table with my bento.
-Nemoto on my right chowed down on cup ramen.
+Asada eyed me curiously as I sat down at the table with my meal, while always-exhausted Nemoto on my right chowed down on cup ramen.
+At times it seemed like he could pass out any moment.
+The dark bags under his eyes were a permanent fixture of his face.

 "Huh?"

 Her chopsticks pointed at my meal.
 "This is the second day in a row you've brought a home-prepped bento for lunch.
-Your family back home or something?"
+Your family came back or something?"

 How'd she notice a little detail like that?
 "Uhhh, no. I've just been in the mood to cook for myself again.
 I've brought bentos before, haven't I?"

-"Yeah, but just odd considering how weird you've been acting lately."
+"Yeah, but it's just odd considering how weird you've been acting lately."

 Can't exactly admit I have a government-issued girlfriend.
 Gotta throw Asada off somehow.
-"If I knew any better, I'd guess you're worried about me."
+"If I knew any better, I'd guess you're worried about me, haha."

-"D-Don't be stupid," she said, looking to her side.
-"I'm just your manager so I need to know how you're doing, yeah!"
+"D-Don't be stupid," she blushed, looking to her side.
+"I'm just your manager, so I need to know how you're doing!
+That's all!"

 Nemoto slurped some ramen.
 "Hey boss, can I get tomorrow off?"